King's College Chapel, Cambridge

 King's College Chapel is the chapel of King's College in the University of Cambridge.
-It is considered one of the finest examples of late Perpendicular Gothic English architecture and features the world's largest fan vault.
-The Chapel was built in phases by a succession of kings of England from 1446 to 1515, a period which spanned the Wars of the Roses and three subsequent decades.
-The Chapel's large stained glass windows were completed by 1531, and its early Renaissance rood screen was erected in 1532–36.
-The Chapel is an active house of worship, and home of the King's College Choir.
+It is considered one of the finest examples of Perpendicular Gothic architecture and features the world's largest fan vault.
+The Chapel was built in phases by a succession of kings of England from 1448 to 1515, a period which spanned the Wars of the Roses and three subsequent decades.
+The Chapel's large stained glass windows were completed by 1531, and its early Renaissance pulpitum was erected in 1532–36.
+The Chapel is an active place of worship, and home of the King's College Choir.
 It is a landmark and a commonly used symbol of the city of Cambridge.